FaithAlone.net

 This is also narrated in Sahih Muslim 1452b, and Sunan an-Nasai 3307.

 The passage in question is not in any modern Quran, even though it had been revealed as part of the Quran, was abrogated to reduce the number of breastfeedings required to five, and then was recited in the modified form during the time of Muhammad.
-Then, after his death, Aisha's "sheep" came in and "abrogated it" for a final time.

 Sahih al-Bukhari 6830

-Allah sent Muhammad with the Truth and revealed the Holy Book to him, and among what Allah revealed, was the Verse of the Rajam (the stoning of married person (male & female) who commits illegal sexual intercourse, and we did recite this Verse and understood and memorized it.
+Allah sent Muhammad with the Truth and revealed the Holy Book to him, and among what Allah revealed, was the Verse of the Rajam (the stoning of married person (male & female) who commits illegal sexual intercourse), and we did recite this Verse and understood and memorized it.
 Allah's Messenger (ﷺ) did carry out the punishment of stoning and so did we after him.
 I am afraid that after a long time has passed, somebody will say, 'By Allah, we do not find the Verse of the Rajam in Allah's Book,' and thus they will go astray by leaving an obligation which Allah has revealed.
 And the punishment of the Rajam is to be inflicted to any married person (male & female), who commits illegal sexual intercourse, if the required evidence is available or there is conception or confession.

 And then we used to recite among the Verses in Allah's Book: 'O people!
 Do not claim to be the offspring of other than your fathers, as it is disbelief (unthankfulness) on your part that you claim to be the offspring of other than your real father.'